Nawat1124/MLOps-Practical-1/README.md

 # MLOps-Practical-1
-Repository for course Reproducibility＆ Model Deployment
+This is my first repository for course Reproducibility＆ Model Deployment
+Author: Nawati Azhati